-In this section we describe our extensions to Links to support the exception handling functionality of EGV as well as extensions to the Links concurrency runtimes to support distribution.
+In this section we describe our extensions to Links to support exception handling, as well as extensions to the Links concurrency runtimes to support distribution.
 Links [Cooper et al. 2007] is a statically-typed, ML-inspired, impure functional programming language designed for the web.
 Links is designed to allow code for all "tiers" of a web application-client, server, and database-to be written in a single language.
 Lindley and Morris [2017] extend Links with first-class session types, relying on lightweight linear typing [Mazurak et al. 2010] and row polymorphism [Rémy 1994].
 We extend their work to account for distributed web applications, which amongst other things necessitates handling failure.